 Fitness apps are a dime a dozen, and new ones are released daily.
 You have got your basic workout and food loggers, as well as more sophisticated apps with built-in social features, program generation capabilities, analytics, and nutrition coaching.

-So, it can be tempting to fall for shiny objects – new apps with more and better UI or features that promise a superior experience at a lower price.
+So, it can be tempting to fall for shiny objects, like new apps with more polished interfaces or features that promise a superior experience at a lower price.

 The question is, should you switch from your current app to another?
 More importantly, what are some factors to consider when making such a significant change that may not seem like a big deal?